BitcoinDesign/Guide/guide/inheritance-wallet/introduction.md

 - Perform regular key checks for all keys.
 - Make changes to the setup over time AND make sure that its documentation is updated and distributed accordingly.
 - Provide a way to migrate to a different wallet application, in case your project is abandoned or shut down.

+Such supporting features can be implemented on the application layer and don't necessarily need to touch the bitcoin protocol.

 ## Interoperability